sahilsulakh/RedefineAuth-Integration-Examples/Python Examples/README.md

 # Initialize the client
 client = RedefineAuthClient(
     redefine_id="YOUR_REDEFINE_ID_HERE",
+    base_url="https://redefine-auth-v2.vercel.app/",  # DO NOT CHANGE IT!
-    base_url="https://redefine-auth-v2.vercel.app/",  # Change this to your deployed RedefineAuth URL app_version="1.0.0.0"  # Change this to match your application version )
+    app_version="1.0.0.0"  # Change this to match your application version )